corelan/mona3/README.md

 ```

 **Step 3**: ***Run*** **Mona** using **Python 3.9**:

+On WinDBG(X):
 ```
 !py -3.9 C:\Tools\mona\mona.py
 ```
+(You can run the same command on 32bit and 64bit debugging sessions, WinDBG(X) will select the appropriate Python3.9.13 version)

 **Convenience**: ***Create an alias*** to avoid typing the full path every time:
 ```